Vagr9K/nvidia-zerodb/README.md

 ## Running

+Due to `nvidia-settings` requiring a running instance of X.org server, it doesn't make sense to run the service as a root systemd service.
+On top of that, the additional functionality of D-Bus based desktop notifications depends on the service having access to user level D-Bus environment variables.
+That being said, the service will invoke `sudo` when running the actual fan control commands (since `nvidia-settings` requires it) so make sure that your user is whitelisted in `sudoers`.

-Execute `systemctl start nvidia-zerodb.service` to start the daemon.
+Execute `systemctl --user start nvidia-zerodb.service` to start the daemon.

-Optionally you can execute `systemctl enable nvidia-zerodb.service` to automatically start the service after a reboot.
+Optionally you can execute `systemctl --user enable nvidia-zerodb.service` to automatically start the service after a reboot.

-Make sure to do a test run and check the logs with `journalctl --unit nvidia-zerodb.service` before enabling the service.
+Make sure to do a test run and check the logs with `journalctl --user --unit nvidia-zerodb.service` before enabling the service.

 ## License